whatsinport

 Kinsale

-Located 17 miles / 27 kilometres from the city, Kinsale is one of the most picturesque fishing and tourist resorts in Ireland.
+Located 17 miles / 27 kilometers from the city, Kinsale is one of the most picturesque fishing and tourist resorts in Ireland.
 A noted center for yachting, sea angling and gourmet eating, the town was awarded the European prize for tourism and the environment in 1995.
-One of Kinsale's oldest attractions is Charles Fort, a huge star-shaped fort built in 1677 while a major new attraction is the spectacular Old Head of Kinsale championship golf course.
+One of Kinsale's oldest attractions are Charles Fort, a huge star-shaped fort built in 1677 while a major new attraction is the spectacular Old Head of Kinsale championship golf course.

 www.kinsale.ie